ThreatLockerIvan/ZTW24/Flipper-Zero-Unleashed/README.md

 Once you click these links all you have to do is plug in your flipper to your machine and click `Update`.

+>Note: To update/Jail break a flipper you need a SD card, Also Flipper can support up to 256 GB SD cards

 ### GitHub Repositories:

 > Below are the GitHub Repositories for the two most common Flipper Firmware's